pq-react/CAM---Context-Agility-Manager/README.md

 <img src="images/6.jpg" width=50% height=50%>

-The next steps should be applied in both Server and Client machines in order for your metrics to be sent to the Influx Database.

 ### Step 2: Install and Configure Telegraf on Both Server and Client Machines

 **Create a Directory:**